A little about myself:

 -Most of my riding will be on dirt, only sticking to highway/freeway when absolutely necessary.

--I want to do a lot of riding in Wyoming, Colorado and Nebraska.
+-I want to do a lot of riding in Wyoming, Colorado and Idaho.
 These are big, stretched out states, and require a big gas tank.

 -I missed the fun of an all out "rip and shred" put-a-smile-on-your-face machine, and I wanted at least a little bit of this quality in my new vehicle.